Sudanese in Israel: Legal status

 Israel supported the founding of the 1951 Convention relating to the Status of Refugees, becoming a signatory to the Convention in 1954.
 But although it actively participated in the development of the international refugee system, Israel did not institute the corresponding legal framework at home.

 Following pressure from UNHCR, a temporary humanitarian protection arrangement was established in 1999, benefiting refugees from war-torn countries in Africa.
 In 2002, an Israeli asylum procedure was established with the launch of the National Status Granting Body, an inter-ministerial agency responsible for assessing asylum applications processed by UNHCR Israel, advising the minister of the interior, who held the authority on final decisions.

-However, Israeli authorities have yet to devise and implement a clear approach towards asylum-seekers.
+However, Israeli authorities did not devise and implement a clear approach towards asylum-seekers.
 Due to authorities' inexperience with asylum, early official responses to the new arrivals from the Egyptian border included conflicting and ad hoc policies.
 Finally, in July 2008, the government established the Population, Immigration, and Border Crossings Authority, responsible for processing asylum requests and determining refugee-status.
 In July 2009, Israeli authorities officially took over this responsibility from UNHCR, and since then asylum policies have become clearer.
 The Israeli have granted temporary protection, assistance, and work permits for asylum seekers, but they have also detained thousands and forced hundreds of Sudanese and other African asylum seekers to return to Egypt.

-Among Sudanese refugees in Israel, 850 are asking for asylum from persecution in Sudan, including 200 children.
-The fact that Israel and Sudan lack diplomatic relations have complicated the status of Sudanese asylum seekers.
-Since Sudan is considered by Israel as an "enemy state", many Sudanese refugees have been detained according to Israeli law.
+Among Sudanese refugees in Israel, 850 were asking for asylum from persecution in Sudan in 2008, including 200 children.
+Israel and Sudan's lack of diplomatic relations complicated the status of Sudanese asylum seekers.
+Since Sudan was considered by Israel as an "enemy state", many Sudanese refugees were detained according to Israeli law.
 But detainees were sometimes released in order to make room for new arrivals.
 Additionally, Sudanese have avoided detention by registering with UNHCR in Tel Aviv.